MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/ts-inapp-marketing.md

 **Reason**

-Deletion of a static marketing list with a large number of members (more than 5000) takes a lot of time, and results into a time out.
+Deletion of a static marketing list with a large number of members (more than 50,000) takes a lot of time, and results into a time out.

 **Resolution**

-It is recommended to first remove all members from the marketing list by using Advanced find, and then delete the marketing list.
+It is recommended to first remove all members from the marketing list by using [Remove using advanced find](create-marketing-list-using-app-marketing-sales.md#remove-using-advanced-find), and then delete the marketing list.
 For the better performance of application and avoid time outs, remove the members in the marketing list in groups of 10000 at a time.
 For example, if there are 20000 members in a marketing list and you want to remove the members.
 Remove 10000 members first and then remove the other 10000.

 ### See also